 Upon notification by Faculty and Academic Resources, the final and approved workload report is available to deans, chairs, directors, and the chair of the Faculty Senate via the online workload reporting system.
 Chairs or directors will remind faculty members that individual workload reports are available in the Faculty Qualifications system.
 A copy of the entire academic unit report or a summary report will be provided by the chair or director to the academic unit’s personnel committee.

 Position Date Associate Provost February 1 E4Y Provost and Vice President for Academic Affairs February 1 E4Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Provost; senior Reviewer of this PPS
+Associate Provost; senior reviewer of this PPS

 Provost and Vice President for Academic Affairs